gcsilva11/CodenameGod/README.md

-# codenameGOD
+# codenameGOD_prototype
-the coolest game ever
+the coolest game ever....to be prototyped